Who is more vulnerable to environmental hazards?

 People with lower socioeconomic status

-People with lower socioeconomic status often have less capacity to cope with the effects of environmental risks.
-For example, people on low incomes generally have fewer resources and may not know of people who can help them in times of crisis.
-They are also more likely to live in a hazard-prone environment, for example on marginal land and/or in poor quality, overcrowded housing.
-People with lower socioeconomic status often have less access to transport and services (such as telecommunications) that they can use in an emergency [4,6,10,14].
+People with lower socioeconomic status often have less capacity to cope with the effects of environmental hazards.
+For example, people on low incomes may be more likely to live in a hazard-prone environment, for example on marginal land and/or in poor quality, overcrowded housing.
+They may not have the financial means to move away, or to take action to reduce exposure to environmental hazards.

-The New Zealand Index of Deprivation (NZDep) provides a summary deprivation score for small areas (meshblocks and census area units) [15].
-The NZDep can be used to identify areas where people are more socioeconomically deprived.
+The New Zealand Index of Deprivation (NZDep) provides a summary deprivation score for small areas (SA1s, SA2s, and census area units) [9].
+NZDep can be used to identify areas where people experience higher levels of socioeconomic deprivation.

 For statistics about socioeconomic deprivation and NZDep, go to the socioeconomic deprivation profile webpage.